ksm362/ksm362.github.io/_posts/2016-02-26-Agent-based modeling.md

 ### Overview

 Agent-based modeling is a computational approach that simulates the emergent outcomes that arise from the unique behaviors of autonomous individuals and their interactions with one another.
-These types of models are particularly powerful tools for representing discrete stochastic biological processes, such as cells interacting with each other and responding to environmental cues within a tissue.
+This type of modelling is a powerful tool for representing discrete stochastic biological processes, such as cells interacting with each other and responding to environmental cues within a tissue.

 ### Muscle Atrophy